shiomachisoft/picow_ble_usb_hid_bridge/README.md

 # Pico W BLE to USB HID Bridge

-For the reverse (USB to BLE) bridge, please see [this repository](https://github.com/shiomachisoft/pico_usb_ble_hid_bridge).

 ## Overview

 This software is firmware for the Raspberry Pi Pico W. It allows you to use a single BLE HID device, such as a keyboard or mouse, as a wired USB device, even on PCs without Bluetooth functionality.
 It operates as a BLE Central (Host), forwarding input data from the connected BLE device to the host PC via USB.
 Since it is recognized as a standard USB HID device by the PC, it can also be used in UEFI environments.
+*For the reverse (USB to BLE) bridge, please see [this repository](https://github.com/shiomachisoft/pico_usb_ble_hid_bridge).

 <img width="716" height="391" alt="image" src="https://github.com/user-attachments/assets/6d4410d5-2912-4bd5-93dc-8aef206fb2b0" />